0049 941 / 56 76 460

 Nicosia – Calascibetta – Enna (48 km)

-Cycling holiday near Palermo/northwestern Sicily
+Cycling holidays near Palermo/northwestern Sicily

 Castellammare – Scopello/Parco dello Zingaro (14 km)